volcanohatred/pen300/sektor7_red_team_operator/readme.md

 it is not working th epatching is not happening properly for the executed program, even after saving patches calculator is not called. need to try it in the ovf tommorrow.

+### video 18

+code injection

+from our process we put the shellcode in some target process like explorer.exe

+you allocate memory and then execute shellcode.